We personally test CBD products and may earn a commission if you shop through the links on this page. Here’s how we make money.

 If you’re looking for the most effective, affordable full-spectrum CBD oil, I recommend Upstate Elevator Supply Co.
 Its tinctures have a high amount (10-14%) of minor cannabinoids that work in synergy with CBD.

-Upstate Elevator Supply Co. is the top CBD brand from Vermont.
+Upstate Elevator Supply Co. is Vermont’s top CBD brand.
 It grows its own USDA-certified organic strains of hemp suited specifically for Vermont’s climate.

 My experience: This is a high-quality tincture with a pleasant orange taste that’s not too strong.
 It had potent relaxing effects that kicked in within 30 minutes.